sneakers-the-rat/infrastructure/index.markdown

 ### Peer-to-peer data sharing platform

 We should adopt a *peer-to-peer* system for storing and sharing scientific data.
 There are, of course [many](https://www.dandiarchive.org/) [existing](https://openneuro.org/) [databases](https://www.brainminds.riken.jp/) [for](https://biccn.org/) scientific data, ranging from domain-general like [figshare](https://figshare.com/) and [zenodo](https://zenodo.org/) to the most laser-focused subdiscipline-specific.
 The notion of a database, like a data standard, is not monolithic.
-As a simplification, they consist of at least the hardware used for storage, the software implementation of read and write operations, a formatting schema, some means of writing and reading, the rules and regulations that govern its use, and especially in scientific databases some frontend for visual interaction.
+As a simplification, they consist of at least the hardware used for storage, the software implementation of read, write, and query operations, a formatting schema, some API for interacting with it, the rules and regulations that govern its use, and especially in scientific databases some frontend for visual interaction.
 For now we will focus on the storage software and read-write system, returning to the format, regulations, and interface later.

 Centralized servers are fundamentally constrained by their storage capacity and bandwidth, both of which cost money.
 In order to be free, database maintainers need to constantly raise money from donations or grants[^grantdb] in order to pay for both.
 Funding can never be infinite, and so inevitably there must be some limit on the amount of data that someone can upload and the speed at which it can serve files[^osfspeed].
 In the case that a researcher never sees any of those costs, they are still being borne by some funding agency, incurring the social costs of funneling money to database maintainers.
 Centralized servers are also intrinsically out of the control of their users, requiring them to abide whatever terms of use the server administrators set.
 Even if the database is carefully backed up, it serves as a single point of infrastructural failure, where if the project lapses then at worst data will be irreversibly lost, and at best a lot of labor needs to be expended to exfiltrate, reformat, and rehost the data.
 The same is true of isolated, local, institutional-level servers and related database platforms, with the additional problem of skewed funding allocation making them unaffordable for many researchers.